 These two courts do differ on whether a respondent's or reply brief due date will be suspended or not when an augment motion is filed.
 (See Procedural Policies comparison chart: "Augments versus rule 8.340(b) filings".)

 California Rules of Court, rule 8.340(b) sets forth the procedure for obtaining missing "normal record" items.
-See a sample rule 8.340(b) request (PDF file will open in new window) in our online motions book.
+See a sample rule 8.340(b) request (PDF) in our online motions book.

 Under Rules of Court, rule 8.155(a)(1)(A), the record may be augmented with "any document filed or lodged in the case in the superior court."
 Usually, a careful review of the clerk's minutes and/or discussions with trial counsel and appellant alert appellate counsel to the need to augment.

 California Rules of Court, rules 8.155 and 8.340 set forth procedures for augmenting items into the record.
 Sample motions are available in our online Motions Book.

 Also, don't overlook the simplicity of "augmenting" the record with any document or transcript that you need added to the record.
 (For example, something you found in trial counsel's file which has mysteriously disappeared from the court's file.)
 A copy of the item must be attached to your motion.
 (Cal.
 Rules of Court, rule 8.155(a)(2).)
 In practice, the court will likely offer the respondent party an opportunity "to comment" on the item.
 "If the reviewing court grants the motion it may augment the record with the copy."
 (Ibid.)

 C. Timeliness & Court Policies on Completing and Augmenting the Record